chrisstoneking/RMI-Book-Store/README.md

 Goal: Create fictional book store using Java RMI

 TODO:
-1.Add GUI (Chris)
+1. Add GUI (Chris)
   - Use CardLayout to display different books -> DONE
   - Make use of Add to Cart, should subtract 1 from a number (local var for now, just to test)
   - Make use of Show Cart -> Done for now, will implement quantities later
   - Make use of Buy -> Done for now, will implement quantities later
 2. Link to database with JDBC (Christian)
   - As of today, the books are just locally created objects
   - Database should include: Title, author, price, category, quantity, cover image
   - Database extraction should involve: Getting stuff from database, passing it on to where it is needed, i.e. making Book objects

 Note: Ideally, the class MainFrame is the only one that the server actually passes on.